persapiens/Course/HW/HW0.md

 **The assignment is due Friday, Jan 14th, before midnight**.

-## Course setup
+## Components

-### Profile setup (5)
+### Profile setup (10)

 Properly setting up your Discord and Moodle profile.

-* For Moodle, upload a current headshot picture of you (not anyone else, not a cartoon picture of you, etc.) to your Moodle profile, which will help the teaching staff learn your name.
+* **For Moodle**, upload a current headshot picture of you (not anyone else, not a cartoon picture of you, etc.) to your Moodle profile, which will help the teaching staff learn your name.
 Use [US passport photo guidelines](https://travel.state.gov/content/travel/en/passports/how-apply/photos.html).

-* **For Discord**, make sure you have your first and last name as part of your profile.
+* **For Discord**, make sure you have your first and last name as part of your profile (Documented in profile note, or local server user name).

-### First commit (5)
+### First commit (10)

-* Go to the repository: `https://github.ncsu.edu/CSC-DevOps-S22/HW0-<unity>-DevOps`.
+A repository has been created for you and hosted on NCSU's GitHub Enterprise instance.
+Verify your repository exists: `https://github.ncsu.edu/CSC-DevOps-S22/HW0-<unity>-DevOps`.

-Make a commit by.
+Make a commit by ...

 ### Opunit checks (20)